Wilmington man arrested for trafficking meth and possession of firearm charges - NewsBreak

 LELAND, N.C.
 (WECT) - 44-year-old Benne Lee James of Leland was sentenced on Friday, July 29, to 25 years in prison for several drug possession and dealing charges.
 James was found guilty on February 17 for possession and distribution of one kilogram or more of heroin, forty grams or more of fentanyl, and an unspecified quantity of cocaine, as well as five counts of distributing heroin and fentanyl.

-Sheriff: Father drove to North Carolina to fight man who dated daughter, shot him to death
+Virginia father drives to North Carolina to fight man who dated daughter, then shoots him to death, deputies say

 HUBERT, N.C. — An Alexandria man drove more than 300 miles to confront a 27-year-old man who he said dated his daughter, then fatally shot him in a fight, according to authorities in eastern North Carolina.
 The Onslow County Sheriff's Office said emergency responders found Jared Musgrove suffering from...